ArchivesServer/archivesserver.github.io/docs/glossary.md

 **Reader**: Tiny, portable device—sometimes worn as jewelry, or it can be inserted and worn as an implant under the skin, typically on a person’s wrist—that reads another person’s credaccount information from his ID and deducts a fee from it automatically.
 Used for electronic funds transfer.

 **Regolith**: A layer of loose material covering solid rock.
 Although technically found on all three inhabited worlds, in common use always refers to Lunar regolith, which is rich in helium-3.

-Respirocytes, also Freitas respirocytes: Artificial red blood cells first described by nanotech pioneer Robert Freitas in 1996.
+*"Respirocytes, also Freitas respirocytes**: Artificial red blood cells first described by nanotech pioneer Robert Freitas in 1996.
 Greatly improves the blood’s efficiency at transporting oxygen and carbon dioxide, allowing non–genetically modified humans to breath comfortably at high altitudes, or to survive for up to an hour without breathing at all.

 **Ristie**: From “aristocrat.”
 Street term for wealthy people living in their high-sec tower communities.

-Rivera Declaration: Leased the Root and the surrounding vicinity from Ecuador to the Weyland Consortium.
+**Rivera Declaration**: Leased the Root and the surrounding vicinity from Ecuador to the Weyland Consortium.

 **Runner**: A slang term for Netcriminals who use full-immersion interfaces to break into secured computer networks.

 ## S

 **SAM or Simulant Abolitionist Movement**: Political grassroots organization that believes the use of clones is tantamount to slavery, that clones are humans beings denied their civil rights, and that clone-slavery should be abolished.
 Not the same as the ACM, which includes many groups that don’t think clones should have human rights.

-SEA or Space Elevator Authority: The local governing body of the Space Elevator under New Angeles jurisdiction through the New Angeles Transit Authority.
+**SEA or Space Elevator Authority**: The local governing body of the Space Elevator under New Angeles jurisdiction through the New Angeles Transit Authority.
 Created by the Treaty of Heinlein.

 **Sec**: Short for security.